CloudBindle/bindle/README.md

 Please note for VirtualBox, you will need to use the old configuration technique:

+    # copy the json template over
     cp templates/sample_configs/vagrant_cluster_launch.seqware.single.json.template vagrant_cluster_launch.json
+    # make any required changes to the json template
+    vim vagrant_cluster_launch.json

 You can fill in the required information and move on to the next step.